Examples of vocabulary you could introduce:

 Buying a book

 You may not have the luxury of an extended budget from your school; you may have no budget at all.
 You may have a few storybooks in a school library or in a local bookshop.
-You will always have on-line bookshops with discounted books though and as a last resort if you are out in the sticks in some far off land, then why not invest in a couple of favourites of your own.
+You will always have on-line bookshops with discounted books though and as a last resort, then why not invest in a couple of favourites of your own.
 You could always suggest it to your school as they may have only considered the use of text books and may be open to the use of real storybooks in class.

 Choosing a book